 Since addiction impacts your brain chemistry, withdrawal and detox can aggravate your mental health.
 This means it’s especially important to complete an inpatient or outpatient medically supervised detox program because staff can ensure that your symptoms don’t rapidly worsen during withdrawal.

 Remember, early treatment is the best thing you can do to support your recovery goals.
 Our programs provide you with the increased support, guidance, and understanding you need to beat addiction.
+Our team of compassionate counselors and clinicians will design a treatment plan tailored to your unique needs.
 Call Right Step Houston today at 1.844.768.0169 to find out more about our dual diagnosis programs and how we can help you reach your recovery goals.